Manikumar1998/botengine-python-client/README.md

-# Botengine.ai Python SDK
+# Botengine.ai Python SDK (beta)

 Overview
 --------

-The botengine.ai Python SDK makes it easy to communicate with the botengine agent
+The botengine.ai Python SDK makes it easy to communicate with the botengine agent (only supports text responses)

 Prerequsites
 --------